 - Fatigue and loss of energy

-- A feeling of being worthless and feeling guilt
+- A feeling of being worthless and feeling guilty

 - Inability to think, concentrate, and decide